-What Is Lechón Asado (Cuban Roast Pork)?
+What Is Lechón Asado (Cuban Roast Pork With Crispy Skin)?

 Lechón Asado (Cuban Roast Pork) is traditionally a whole suckling (young) pig that has been marinated in Cuban mojo criollo and roasted outside in a fire pit or in a Caja China.
-What do you do when you don’t have a whole pig to roast?
-Roast a pig leg or a shoulder.
-Today I am going to show you how to roast a pig leg.

 Traditionally, Lechón Asado is made for Christmas Eve (Noche Buena) dinner and special occasions.
 However, for the first time I was able to get my hands on some real Seville oranges.
 So, I am celebrating by making mojo criollo without any store bought bottles.
 Wow, this feels like Christmas to me!